druids/django-pynotify/docs/usage.rst

-As you can see, we have changed the template strings to true Django templates, because the template fields, when accessed through :class:`~pynotify.models.Notification`, are rendered using Django template engine with context filled with related objects.
+As you can see, we have changed the template strings to true Django templates, because the template fields, when accessed through :class:`~pynotify.models.Notification`, are rendered using Django template engine with context filled with named related objects.
 This is very convenient since notifications will always stay up to date, even if related object changes.

 In case you want to "freeze" the values used in template strings (i.e. not reflect changes made in related objects), define :meth:`~pynotify.models.Notification.get_extra_data`, which should return a dict of JSON serizalizable values.
-These extra data are also put into template context, together with related objects.
+These extra data are also put into template context, together with named related objects.

 Instead of using :meth:`~pynotify.handlers.BaseHandler.get_template_data`, you can define handler's attribute ``template_slug``.
 This is a better option in case you prefer to often change template strings via administration